 Admission to the Graduate Division for all LL.M. programs and the Executive LL.M. in Taxation is highly selective and is based primarily upon prior legal studies.
-Standards of admission are equal across all specializations and for study in New York City, in Singapore and online.
-Last year, the Law School received more than 2,700 full-time LL.M. applications for the various programs.
-The New York City class was about 425 students, and the Singapore class has averaged about 40 students annually for the last five years of the program.
-Though there are no inflexible rules about class rankings or grade point averages, those admitted have excellent law school records and strong academic and/or professional recommendations.
+Standards of admission are equal across all specializations and for both full-time and part-time study.
+Last year, the Law School received more than 2,700 full-time LL.M. applications for a class of about 425 students.
+Although there are no inflexible rules about class rankings or grade point averages, those admitted have excellent law school records and strong academic and/or professional recommendations.
 Evidence of significant professional accomplishment is also taken into consideration.

 Admission to the LL.M. or E-LL.M. program does not guarantee or assure admission to the J.S.D. program.

 The J.S.D. is NYU School of Law’s most advanced law degree.
 Only a very small number of students who demonstrate outstanding academic promise are admitted to J.S.D. candidacy.
 A student is admitted to the program only if he or she meets the application requirements and shows potential for completing a dissertation of publishable quality that will make a significant scholarly contribution to the field in which it is written.
 While the J.S.D.
 Committee exercises some preference for those who complete the LL.M. degree at NYU, it fully considers all applicants on the basis of their application materials regardless of provenance when finalizing admissions decisions.
 Typically, all NYU LL.M. graduates must have attained a cumulative grade point average of at least 3.50.

 Academic admission criteria are comparable to those of the LL.M. and E-LL.M. in Taxation programs.
 Prospective students must demonstrate professional competence and career advancement.